Terminal Installer Simulator

 - Network profile

-- A preset that controls simulated speed, latency, stalls, and warning density.
+- A preset for synthetic delay, speed, latency, stalls, and warning likelihood.

-- A numeric value that makes generated choices repeatable for matching settings.
+- A numeric value that makes generated choices repeatable for the same settings.

 - Retained history